 Monte Alban is about two and a half miles from the Oaxaca City center.
 There are tourist buses that depart several times a day from in front of the Hotel Rivera de los Angeles on Mina Street between Diaz Ordaz and Mier y Teran.
-The tourist bus costs ~55 pesos round-trip, and the departure time is two hours after your arrival.
+The tourist bus costs around 70 pesos round-trip, and the departure time is two hours after your arrival.
 A taxi from downtown Oaxaca will charge about ~100 pesos each way (agree on a price beforehand).
-Alternatively, hire a private guide to take you, and you can combine the day trip with a visit to the former convent of Cuilapan and the town of Zaachila.
+Alternatively, hire a private guide to take you, and you can visit Monte Albán as a day trip, in combination with a visit to the former convent of Cuilapan and the town of Zaachila.

 Hours and Admission